View courses in

 SAR HS 584: Medical Nutrition Therapy I

-Undergraduate Prerequisites: SAR HS 561; Limited to nutrition majors, minors or with consent of instructor.
+Undergraduate Prerequisites: SAR HS 561; Limited to nutrition majors, minors in the dietetics track.
+Cannot betaken for credit with SAR HS397.

 This course will cover the pathophysiology of diseases as they relate to nutrition care.
 Techniques of nutritional assessment will be taught and applied to the assessment of patients with cardiovascular disease, hypertension, diabetes, obesity, disorders of the central nervous system, and pulmonary disorders.
 Documentation, interpretation of medical terminology, determination of special nutritional needs, and translation to menu and diet plans will be the focus of the course.